serprex/luwa/readme.md

 `main.js` is the nodejs entrypoint

-While there's a semi functional implementation of Lua now in JS, it isn't WASM.
-Work towards the wasm engine is in `rt/`. `rt/make.lua` is the entry point for the assmembler.
+WASM runtime is in `rt/`. `rt/make.lua` is the entry point for the assmembler.
 This produces an `rt.wasm` which `rt.js` contains glue code for

 The GC is a LISP2 compacting GC.
 GC performance is a low priority given the WASM GC RFC